wordofwarning/wordofwarning.org/hab/emergency/index.md

 >An opportunity for artists to meet, show and peer-review work;
 >A selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).

 Work can be in any relevant artform/medium, though some live presence is desirable.
-Show-type work should be 20mins max in duration; low tech; suitable for quick turnarounds; self-supporting in terms of props / set / equipment and specialised technology.
-We also strongly encourage durational, one-to-one and limited capacity work; performance installation and intervention-based works in and around the spaces.
+Show-type work should: be 20 minutes max in duration; low tech; suitable for quick turn-arounds; self-supporting in terms of props / set / equipment / specialised technology.
+We also strongly encourage durational, one-to-one and limited capacity work; performance installation and intervention-based works in and around the spaces/building.

 Emergency 2014 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses.